scia-garage/open-api-adm-dotnet/README.md

 -   Close the demo
 -   After some time, SCIA Engineer will eventually start.
 Close it.
 -   Restart the demo

+### Other issues

+If you are still not able to start the example, it might help moving the .exe file to the SCIA installation folder (by default `C:\Program Files\SCIA\Engineer25.0` )

 ## 📚 Additional Resources